The Finality Calculator: Analyzing and Quantifying Filecoin's Finality Guarantees: Implementation

 We implemented the exact algorithms defined by the formulas in \cref{sec:analysis,sec:smart-contract} as a set of Python functions, leveraging NumPy and SciPy for probability computations.
 The code is open source, released under Apache 2.0 and MIT, and is available on GitHub~\cite{ecfc-github}.
 The repository also includes all the simulation and real-world traces used in this paper, as well as the code to process it and generate the figures.

 The implementation, which we name the \textit{Finality Calculator}, can compute finality both from the node's perspective and from the smart contract's perspective and serves a dual purpose: in addition to enabling the validation and evaluation of the algorithms, it can be leveraged by any Filecoin user to determine the error probability for a given block based on a chain trace.
-However, it has not been optimized for performance and does not currently integrate with client software to automatically fetch said traces.
+However, this code has not been optimized for performance and does not currently integrate with client software to automatically fetch said traces.
+Optimized implementations are available in both Lotus\footnote{https://github.com/filecoin-project/lotus/pull/13547} and Forest\footnote{https://github.com/ChainSafe/forest/pull/6785}, the most widely used Filecoin clients.
+These production implementations are fully integrated with their respective clients, removing the need to manually supply chain traces and enabling real-time finality estimation for network participants.

 The algorithms, as specified, include several operations over an unbounded range of the advantage $k$.
 In the implementation, these were truncated by default to a maximum $max\_k_{L,B}=400$ and $max\_k_M=100$, paired with an early stop condition when the probability of an event attains $10^{-25}$.
 Moreover, intermediate searches over neighboring rounds were also limited to $max\_i_{L} = 25$ and $max\_i_{M} = 100$.
 Further relaxing these parameters yields no substantive increase in accuracy for settlement times up to 100 rounds, whereas restricting them further is unnecessary due to the early stop condition.